Azure/azure-sdk/docs/clang/implementation.md

 {% include requirement/MUSTNOT id="clang-config-defaults-nobuildchange" %} Change default values of
 client configuration options based on how the client library was built.

-{% include requirement/MUSTNOT id="clang-config-behaviour-changes" %} change behavior based on configuration changes that occur after the client is constructed.
-Hierarchies of clients inherit parent client configuration unless explicitly changed or overridden.
-Exceptions to this requirement are as follows:

-1. Log level, which must take effect immediately across the Azure SDK.
-2. Tracing on/off, which must take effect immediately across the Azure SDK.

 {% include requirement/MUSTNOT id="clang-config-noruntime" %} use client library specific runtime
 configuration such as environment variables or a config file.
 Keep in mind that many IOT devices won't have a filesystem or an "environment block" to read from.